-Same goes double for close-minded bigots.
+Same goes double for bigots.
 Go out into the world and get some experience already!
-I may be a white cisgendered heterosexually inclined man, but I love and respect all kinds of people.
-I will address you by whatever pronoun you prefer, and will always try to understand you before assuming anything.
+I appreciate and respect all kinds of people, and I will address you by whatever pronoun you prefer, and I will always try to understand you before assuming anything.
 I know what I'm about, and I am always looking to learn more about the wide world…

 Ah, but enough about me! ...
 Well, on second thought, here is some more about me:

-Additional note: As Headmaster, my primary concern is to find out what turns my pupil on and what gets her off, and to do it as much as possible.
-In return, I expect her to support the illusion that I'm completely in charge.
+Additional note: As Headmaster, my primary concern is to find out what turns you on and what gets you off, and to do it as much as possible.
+In return, I expect you to support the illusion that I'm completely in charge.

 You don't use the word 'random' when you mean arbitrary, surprising, unexpected, or unknown.